jacksmithxyz/castle/README.md

 1. Create a directory for your dotfiles to be managed.
 2. Run `uvx yeo init` from inside of the directory.
 This will create a `yeo.json` file.
 3. Open the `yeo.json` file and replace the specified paths with your desired dotfiles.
 Paths assume a starting `~/` directory and work from there.
-4. Run `uvx yeo sync` to sync your dotfiles
+4. Run `uvx yeo sync` to sync your dotfiles.

 That's it!